 Superman: Birthright - A re-telling of Superman’s origin story, updated for the early 2000’s.
 Released at around the time Smallville was being aired, Birthright set to update Superman’s story for a new kind of audience.
 It updated his relationships, his path to becoming Superman, and his reasons for doing so.
 It’s listed as one of the main inspirations for Man of Stell, but whatever ideas MoS took from Birthright, it managed to completely miss the point.
 Note: it has a few…problematic depictions of certain background characters.
 Notably a taxi driver, who speaks in orientalism.
 It might have been intended as the taxi driver being super sarcastic and cynical, but it mainly comes off as surprisingly tone deaf.

 Supergirl (TV series) - There are a few good reasons to watch Supergirl, but for now I just want to focus on Tyler Hoechlin’s portrayal, which is simply the best live-action Superman in years.
 His humility, caring, and willingness to help are all on display within the first few minutes of appearing on the show.
 Something other recent live-action attempts have failed at capturing.

-Brightburn - Sure, it’s a horror story built around the tired idea of “What if Superman was evil” (which I honestly find tremendously uninspired glares at the Injustice games), and the kid is pretty creepy and has little to no redemptive qualities by the end, but it ends up being quite a bit more interesting when you look at it from a perspective of “If Superman is a refugee, Brightburn is a colonizer”.
+Brightburn - Sure, it’s a horror story built around the tired idea of “What if Superman was evil”, and the kid is pretty creepy and has little to no redemptive qualities by the end, but it ends up being quite a bit more interesting when you look at it from a perspective of “If Superman is a refugee, Brightburn is a colonizer”.
 Needless to say, it made me more appreciative of the story of Superman.